josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🌀_System_Governance/🛰️_Infrastructure_Procurement/🛰️_vendor_lock_in.md

 ---

 ## 🏮 Footer
-*Vendor Lock-In* is a living node of the Polaris Protocol.
+*🛰️ Vendor Lock-In* is a living node of the Polaris Protocol.
 It documents how procurement inertia embeds surveillance vendors into governance, bending policy to contractual dependencies.

 > 📡 Cross-references: